ram1123/ram1123.github.io/_posts/2018-07-10-Condor-Jobs.md

 condor_tail [clusterID].[processID] -f
 ```

-- `-f` : if you want to follow the output and see the updates immediately
+- `-f` : if you want to follow the output and see the updates immediately.
+- This command is similar to the bash **tail -f** command.

 # Debug Condor Issue (generally the Ideal stage)